 A pub serving above-average pub-grub is The Jolly Fisherman at Craster 01665 576461, about 20 minutes away.

 The Ship at Low Newton 01665 576262 is a charming (but very small) pub in a spectacular setting.
-It's a popular place to eat (their crab sandwiches are a speciality) but it's almost impossible to make a last-minute booking.
+It's a popular place to eat (their crab sandwiches are a speciality) but it's virtually impossible to make a last-minute booking.

 Many vegetarian guests have told us that they have never seen such a generous array of vege options on a menu as are available at the Dunstanburgh Castle Hotel 01665 576111, in Embleton (about 6 miles).
 So if vege is your preference, you're likely to be well satisfied eating there.

 But first, a word about The Ship in Seahouses, which is a truly wonderful 'proper pub' - traditional, community-spirited and authentic, and one which you really should visit for a drink in the bar - if you like pubs!
-Don't be put off if the bar looks full (it often does) because a space will almost invariably open up if you work your way in and can be patient for a few minutes.
+Don't be put off if the bar looks full (it often does) because a space will almost invariably open up if you work your way in towards the fireplace and can be patient for a few minutes.
 If you eat dinner at The Ship, you won't actually see this best bit - the bar - so you really should make your way in there, because it is a sight to behold, and enjoy...

 Don't confuse our Ship in Seahouses with the equally famous Ship at Low Newton, 6 miles away, mentioned above as a place to eat.

 Just let us know if you'd like any more help on the food-and-drink topic!
 We love talking about it (but not as much as we like engaging in it...)